Inspections highlight safety risks at Bangladesh factories

 Rana Plaza, the world's most deadly industrial accident since the 1984 Bhopal disaster in India, has prompted Western brands to pledge to cooperate to improve working conditions, but inspections of Bangladesh's 5,600 factories have been slow to get under way.

-More than 150 clothing brands and retailers, including the world's top fashion chains Inditex (ITX.MC) and H&M (HMb.ST), have joined the Accord for Fire and Building Safety in Bangladesh, which announced results of 10 initial inspections.
+More than 150 clothing brands and retailers, including the world's top fashion chains Inditex and H&M, have joined the Accord for Fire and Building Safety in Bangladesh, which announced results of 10 initial inspections.

 Brad Loewen, chief safety inspector for the Accord, said two factories had been temporarily closed in the last week after serious structural issues were uncovered, although work was allowed to continue after overloading was reduced.